- Legal use of the CrossFit name, logo, and promotional materials

 As of Jan.
 1, 2011, affiliation costs US$3,000 annually.

 Yes.
-By affiliating you are licensing the CrossFit name and making it legal to use that name; whether you make money from your endeavors or not, you still have to affiliate.
+By affiliating, you are licensing the CrossFit name and making it legal to use that name.
+Whether you’re making a profit or not, we still require an official affiliation.

 Yes.
 We have affiliates all over the world.